jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to guard the gates of old technology.
-These antagonists reject the challenge of building the Internet Age and instead fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.
+These antagonists reject the opportunity of building the Internet Age and instead fight to keep Industrial Age products, like TPS reports and broadcast TV, alive.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>